-Today the island has 300 inhabitants but earlier it had many more for there are many settlements of which only Megalo Chorio (the capital of the island) and Livadia (today's port) are presently inhabited.
+Today the island has about 500 inhabitants but earlier it had many more for there are many settlements of which only Megalo Chorio (the capital of the island) and Livadia (today's port) are presently inhabited.

 Megalo Chorio is the capital and quite an impressive settlement built as it is at the foot of a rocky hill with the Kastro poised above it.
 Until early in the 18th century, the entire village resided within the castle walls.